Indian Cuisine: A Background

 The typical Indian meal might consist of a meat dish, a vegetable dish, rice or bread, a simmered dal, and a cooling yogurt raita.
 Often one or two different chutneys are passed as a sort of condiment to the dishes.
 All this could be followed by an exotic sweet such as gulab jamun.
 Finally, a whole clove to refresh the breath, and a cup of hot spiced tea to aid in digestion.

-Indian cookery takes seriously the health and medicinal effects of the ingredients used.
+Indian cookery takes seriously the health and medicinal effects of ingredients.
 Turmeric serves as an antibacterial and digestive aid.
-Certain spices are thought of as hot or cold, suitable most for particular seasons.
+Certain spices are thought of as hot or cold, most suitable for particular seasons.
 And onions and garlic help preserve food in the sometimes torrid climate.

 Here are some of the hallmarks of the major culinary traditions of the Indian subcontinent.

 On the eastern coast, Bengali cuisine offers spicy fish dishes.
 Its "burnt milk" sweets are renowned across the country.

 On the western coast, Goa state is famous for its coconut fish curries and pork vindaloo.
 The starch of choice in Goa is rice.

 Gujarati cuisine excels in vegetarian fare.
 The use of dal (Indian lentils and beans) and vegetables is taken to a high art.
 Yogurt and butter enrich dishes.